 A: Payment due dates vary based on the payment schedule you choose (pay in full or installment payments).
 Unless a third party (e.g. – a brokerage) is paying for camp the full cost of camp must be paid by June 15th.
-All forms, except the Physician’s form, are due by March 1st.
-The Physician’s form is due May 15th.
+Due to the COVID-19 pandemic, forms and payment due dates will be announced at a later date, after enrollment has occurred.

 Q: Is financial aid available?